arizon-dread/recipes/sourdough/wheat_sour_dough_bread.md

 Start shaping the dough when it's getting smooth and make sure you stretch it as much as you can.
 ![shaped dough](bread/IMG_7487.JPEG)
-Cover it with a baking cloth and let it rest for 20 min to an hour.
+Cover it with a baking cloth and let it rest for 20 min up to an hour.
 This will make it stretchy in preparation for the final shaping.
 ![covered dough](bread/IMG_8032.JPEG)
 Do some stretch&fold and then shape it to fit the basket you are going to use for the main rising time.